vtejaswini66/Face-Mask-Detection-with-Live-Alert-System/README.md

 - The Flask MJPEG stream uses one webcam process per server restart; for multi-user production use a proper WSGI server + shared frame buffer.

-##  License

-MIT — free to use, modify, and distribute.